PRIVATE & NON-PROFIT BUSINESSES

-State and federal law give people with disabilities the right to access everyday activities such as buying an item at the store, watching a movie in a theater, enjoying a meal at a restaurant, exercising at the health club and getting their car serviced.
+State and federal laws give people with disabilities the right to access everyday activities such as buying an item at the store, watching a movie in a theater, enjoying a meal at a restaurant, exercising at the health club, and getting their car serviced.

-If you own, operate, or lease to a business that serves the public you are subject to the ADA and other disability rights laws.
+If you own, operate, or lease to a business that serves the public you may be subject to the Americans with Disabilities Act and other disability rights laws.

-Non-profit and private businesses, sometimes referred to in the ADA as Title III, Public Accommodations, have obligations for existing facilities as well as when a facility is altered or newly constructed.
-They may also have obligations in employment, housing and other areas protected from discrimination.
+Public Accommodations, defined in detail in the ADA, have obligations for existing facilities and construction or alteration of a facility.
+They may also have obligations in employment, housing, and other areas protected from discrimination.

-Public accommodations include stores, shops, restaurants, bars, service establishments, theaters, hotels, recreation facilities, private museums and schools, to name a few.
+Public accommodations can be private businesses and nonprofits, including stores, shops, restaurants, bars, service establishments, theaters, hotels, recreation facilities, private museums and schools.